smilingcat277/24k-2559/Lab2_PseudocodeTask#1.md

 #1.
 Find the maximum number in any of three variables.
 1. START
+2. PRINT 'Input num1 and press ='
-2. INPUT number1
+3. INPUT number1
+4. PRINT 'Input num2 and press ='
-3. INPUT number2
+5. INPUT number2
+6. PRINT 'Input num3 and press ='
-4. INPUT number3
+7. INPUT number3
-5. IF number1>number2 AND number3
+8. IF number1>number2 AND number3
-6. PRINT 'number1 is greatest.
-Press AC key to continue'
+9. PRINT 'number1 is greatest'
-7. IF number2>number1 AND number3
+10. IF number2>number1 AND number3
-8. PRINT 'number2 is greatest.
-Press AC key to continue'
+11. PRINT 'number2 is greatest'
-9. ELSE
+12. ELSE
-10. PRINT 'number3 is greatest.
-Press AC key to continue'
+13. PRINT 'number3 is greatest'
-12. END
+14. END
-#AC Key will clear the screen and memory to allow the program to run again